melance/Randomizer.Generator/README.md

 ### Help ###
 ---
-A help section is available at the website: https://randomizergeneratoruimvc.azurewebsites.net/Help
+A help section is available on wikidot: http://randomizerhelp.wikidot.com/

 ### Contributing ###
 ---